Bitpanda Ecosystem Token (BEST) Hits Self Reported Market Cap of $132.85 Million

-Bitpanda Ecosystem Token (BEST) traded 1.1% higher against the dollar during the 24-hour period ending at 20:00 PM ET on May 24th.
-Bitpanda Ecosystem Token has a total market cap of $132.85 million and $1,273.13 worth of Bitpanda Ecosystem Token was traded on exchanges in the last day.
-During the last week, Bitpanda Ecosystem Token has traded down 1.4% against the dollar.
-One Bitpanda Ecosystem Token token can now be bought for approximately $0.40 or 0.00001538 BTC on major cryptocurrency exchanges.
+Bitpanda Ecosystem Token (BEST) traded up 0.5% against the US dollar during the 24-hour period ending at 21:00 PM Eastern on May 30th.
+Over the last week, Bitpanda Ecosystem Token has traded up 1.1% against the US dollar.
+Bitpanda Ecosystem Token has a total market capitalization of $132.85 million and approximately $2,268.95 worth of Bitpanda Ecosystem Token was traded on exchanges in the last 24 hours.
+One Bitpanda Ecosystem Token token can currently be purchased for approximately $0.40 or 0.00001456 BTC on major cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.